-The FM30, FM100, and FM250 are members of a family of FM stereo broadcast transmitters.
-Crown transmitters are known for their integration, ease-of-use, and reliability.
+The FM500 is a member of a family of FM stereo broadcast transmitters.
+Crown transmitters are known for their modularity, ease-of-use, and reliability.

-The integration is most apparent in the standard transmitter configuration which incorporates audio processing, stereo generation, and RF amplification without compromised signal quality.
+The modularity is most apparent in the standard transmitter configuration which incorporates audio processing, stereo generation, and RF amplification without compromised signal quality.
 A single Crown transmitter can replace several pieces of equipment in a traditional system.

 Ease-of-use is apparent in the user-friendly front panel interface and in the installation procedure.
-Simply select your operating frequency (using 4 internal switches), add an audio source, attach an antenna, and connect AC or DC power and you're ready to broadcast.
+Simply select your operating frequency (using four rotary switches), add an audio source, attach an antenna, connect AC power, and you're ready to broadcast.
 Of course, the FM series of transmitters also feature more sophisticated inputs and monitoring connections if needed.